wavefrontHQ/docs/pages/doc/query_language_query_builder.md

 ## Constructing Queries

-In Query Builder, a query consists of a metric, zero or more filters (i.e. sources, source tags, and point tags), and zero more functions.
+In Query Builder, a query consists of a metric, zero or more filters (i.e. sources, source tags, and point tags), and zero or more functions.
 You build the query from these elements, and the query displays below.

 ![Query builder](images/query_builder_48x.png)